Hello! Welcome!

 According to the four-year program, after second year of education, individual counseling practice under supervision becomes a mandatory part of my education.

-Considering that, at this point I am not doing gestalt therapy.
-My practice is inherently very close to many elements of gestalt, as well as due to very close connection between gestalt, Buddhism and Mindfulness.
-I use the same principles and approaches, which are still developing.
-This is unquestionably one of the three roots of my approach, but I am not yet a full gestalt therapist.
+With that in mind, I am currently not doing Gestalt therapy.
+My practice is naturally very closely related to many elements of Gestalt approach, as well as through close ties of Gestalt, Buddhism and mindfulness.
+I go by the same principles and approaches to work, which are still under development.
+It is undoubtedly one of three roots my work, but I am not yet a Gestalt therapist.

 Buddhism